Red Bull's Moto Spy Series Takes Us Behind the Scenes at the Baker's Factory - Racer X Online

 While the record book says it’s been 28 seasons since teammates battled for the title, we all know better than that.
 Last year, Jason Anderson and Musquin raced for different teams, but we all know the KTM and Husqvarna operations are not totally separate, and both worked with Baker.
 This year is not new.

 As for the atmosphere down in Florida, the videographers were down at Baker’s on April 3, four days after the Houston SX.
 At that time, I had heard all sorts of inside rumors that Musquin was heading back out to California to create some separation with Webb.
 That was not true, as he and Webb were indeed riding together in Florida.
-Like months to a flame, everyone wants the drama.
+Like moths to a flame, everyone wants the drama.
 But there they are, riding together as usual.

 In this episode, you can see that Musquin was having a great day and laying down better lap times than Webb.
 Webb wasn’t in a good mood.
 At one point, he didn’t want to ride up next to Marvin when Baker was about to break down how their motos went.
 Baker tries to keep Webb’s head in the game.